tomaskala/website/content/posts/cryptopals-set-5.md

 A sketch is below, though this is by no means a formal proof.

 We will need two theorems which I will just state here, and one small lemma which I will prove.
-The RSA functionality then follows.
+The RSA functionality then follows from those.

 ### [Fermat's little theorem](https://en.wikipedia.org/wiki/Fermat%27s_little_theorem)